-Jay Layman, the president and COO of Seabridge Gold Inc., has confirmed that he will be presenting the Toronto-based gold explorer at Mines and Technology Vancouver in June.
+Jay Layman, the president and COO of Seabridge Gold Inc., has confirmed that he will be presenting the Toronto-based gold explorer at Mines and Technology London in November.
 We caught up with him to hear his views on recent technology innovations and how this might affect the sector.

 What can delegates expect to learn from your presentation?

 I will be discussing the cultural challenges to innovation I have experienced over the past 20 years — what I have seen work, and what has not.

 What new technology innovation have you seen over the past 12 months that most excites you?

 Development of the mobile miner (today's version of tunnel boring) is by far the most exciting innovation.
 It offers the opportunity to increase meterage by a factor of two to four times vs current drill and blast techniques.
 This can cut years off development schedules, and hundreds of millions of dollars off the cost of developing large block cave mines and/or mines with long access and/or water diversion tunnels.